nathaniel-avery/GreatAgileChallenge2018/Readme.md

 ## Authors
 ActioNet DS Challenge Team

+## Misc
-## Updates to this repo will appear in Slack
+Updates to this repo will appear in Slack